playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-fundamentals/posts/ffg-fundamentals-portals/index.md

 We then `inject` that value to provide data into it and read from it in any related components.

-We're also making sure that our portal exists before rending it in our `AppComponent` using `*ngIf="portalService.portal"`.
+We're also making sure that our portal exists before rending it in our `AppComponent` using `@if (portalService.portal)`.

 <!-- ::start:no-ebook -->
 <iframe data-frame-title="Angular App-Wide Portals - StackBlitz" src="pfp-code:./ffg-fundamentals-angular-app-wide-portals-96?template=node&embed=1&file=src%2Fmain.ts"></iframe>